edincubator/edi-doc/source/big-data-stack/basic-concepts.rst

 .. note::

-  You can also launch Big Data Stack's client at FI-WARE.
+  You can also launch Big Data Stack's client at FIWARE.
 See :ref:`deploying-stack-client` for more information.

 For installing Docker in your SO, follow instructions at `<https://docs.docker.com/install/>`_.